-Fabrice Nye, Ph.D., specializes in working with adults on:
+Fabrice Nye, Ph.D., specializes in helping adults with:

 - individuals with relationship issues